 - Break Out the Museum Piece: A WWI-era biplane is used to attack Brady Field.

-- Dead Person Impersonation: The real Bruno von Till was dead for a long time, and the Big Bad has been using his identity for even longer.
+- Dead Person Impersonation: The real Bruno von Till has been dead for a long time, and the Big Bad has been using his identity for even longer.

 - Engineered Public Confession: Pitt gets Von Till to spill the beans on his entire plan with Von Till unaware an entire police special forces unit is nearby to overhear it all and rescue Pitt.